Modeling the Future

 First, the model must be the appropriate balance of quality and cost.
 Legal education must be affordable and prepare new lawyers for a career in law.
 Second, the model must be prepared for the legal profession of the future, particularly as it undergoes significant structural change due to globalization, technology, outsourcing, etc. Third, the form of the model must exist for the benefit of clients and students, i.e. those who receive legal services and those who deliver them.

 Law schools enroll too many students each year.
-Today, even after a substantial enrollment decrease, schools are probably about 15-20% too large.
+Today, even after a substantial enrollment decrease, many schools are still too large.
 Law schools and other policy makers must understand how important it is to achieve and then maintain responsible enrollment, expanding or contracting based on jobs and not economic pressure or vanity.

 Tuition continues to rise at alarming rates while both the number of legal jobs available and the salaries for those jobs decline.
 Schools set prices in a market distorted by an information asymmetry about employment outcomes and limitless federal student loans.
 It is essential that law school become affordable.

 Even after 7 years of pressure from LST and many improvements to the amount of disclosure, many law schools still keep important information about employment outcomes to themselves.
 Without access to essential information for analyzing the value of the J.D., prospective students cannot make adequately informed decisions about whether and where to attend law school.
 Moreover, policymakers cannot adequately analyze whether present policies make sense in light of new graduates' economic realities, which matters for anybody concerned about the future of the individuals making life-changing decisions, the legal profession, or the judicious use of taxpayer money.

 As schools struggle to enroll students into their J.D. programs, they have decisions to make about their incoming class sizes and credentials like LSAT scores and undergraduate GPAs.